bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-04-newsletter.md

   duplicate processing that was possible when relying on the `PaymentHash` is eliminated.
-The `PaymentId` is a hash-based message authentication code (HMAC) of the [HTLC][topic htlc] channel identifier and HTLC identifier pairs included in the payment.
+The `PaymentId` is a hash-based message authentication code (HMAC) of the [HTLC][topic htlc] channel identifier and HTLC identifier pairs included in the payment. {% assign timestamp="40:24" %}

 - [BDK #1616][] signals opt-in [RBF][topic rbf] by default in the `TxBuilder` class.
-The caller can disable the signal by changing the sequence number.
+The caller can disable the signal by changing the sequence number. {% assign timestamp="41:29" %}

 - [BIPs #1600][] makes several changes to the [BIP85][] specification, including specifying that `drng_reader.read` (responsible for reading random numbers) is